ystyle/phoneix/README.md

 ### Introduction
-Phoneix is a proxy for git server for jenkins. like github, gitlab, gogs, oschine git.
+Phoneix is a proxy for git server for jenkins. like github, gitlab, gogs, gitee etc.

 ### feature
 - Multiple jenkins server